 Brooklyn Car Accident Lawyer

-Have you been seriously injured in an auto accident in Brooklyn?
-You have a right to seek compensation for the losses this crash has caused you, and a Brooklyn vehicle collision attorney from our firm can help.
+Have you been seriously injured in a car accident in Brooklyn?
+You have a right to seek compensation for the losses this accident has caused you.
+A car accident lawyer from our firm can help.

-Some of the most serious injuries are caused by motor vehicle crashes.
-Despite laws put in place to protect drivers, auto wreck injuries continue to happen.
-Part of the problem is the increase in driver distractions, which is becoming a leading contributing factor in serious auto wrecks in Brooklyn.
+Some of the most serious injuries are caused by car accidents.
+Despite laws put in place to protect drivers, car accident injuries continue to happen.
+Part of the problem is the increase in driver distractions.
+These are becoming a leading contributing factor in serious car accidents in Brooklyn.
+Dangerous intersections and roadways can also be a factor.

-Regardless of what caused your vehicle crash, if you were seriously injured in an accident caused by another party’s negligence, you can seek justice and compensation.
-A Brooklyn car accident lawyer from Greenstein & Milbauer, LLP can help you get what you’re looking for.
+Regardless of what caused your car accident, if you were seriously injured in an accident caused by another party’s negligence, you can seek justice and compensation.
+A Brooklyn car accident lawyer from Greenstein & Milbauer, LLP can help you.

-We will assist you with filing an injury claim and holding the party who harmed you accountable.
+We will assist you with filing a car accident claim in Brooklyn and holding the party who harmed you accountable.
 Filing a successful claim requires in-depth knowledge of personal injury laws, investigation chops, and an ability to negotiate with insurance companies.
 We also have litigation experience, and we won’t hesitate to fight for your compensation in court.

 Understanding Negligence in Car Accidents

 What does negligence mean?
-Negligence is a legal concept that simply means that all people are responsible for the harm they do to others, even if the harm was unintentional.
+Negligence is a legal concept.
+It means that people are responsible for the harm they do to others, even if the harm is unintentional.
 Willful harm is when someone purposefully or recklessly hurts you.
 Negligence can be a person’s actions, and, in some cases, it can be a person’s inaction.

-For example, if a driver knew that his or her rear bumper was not secured but kept driving with the bumper hanging off the back end of the vehicle, that would be considered an inaction.
+For example, if a driver knew that their rear bumper was not secured but kept driving with the bumper hanging off the back end of the vehicle, that is an inaction.
 The driver failed to identify the danger and rectify the situation by replacing the bumper.

-If the bumper suddenly fell off in traffic, causing an accident, the driver could be held liable for his or her negligence in failing to identify and address the harm an unsecured bumper could do to others.
+If the bumper suddenly fell off in Brooklyn traffic, causing an accident, the driver could be held liable for their negligence in failing to identify and address the harm an unsecured bumper could do to others.